johannesdeselaers/CarND-Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for this task is found in the section`4.1 Identify Lane-Line Pixels and Fit Polynomial`. *(Note: most of the code for  is taken from the classroom examples and only slightly modified)*.
+The code for this task is found in the section`4.1 Identify Lane-Line Pixels and Fit Polynomial`. *(Note: some of the code for is taken from the classroom examples)*.
 The approach is twofold:
 - If there is no prior fit of a lane line, I use the sliding windows approach to find lane-line pixels and fit a 2nd order polynomial.
-- If there is a prior fit of lane lines, I replace the sliding windos approach with a margin around the prior fit and fit the polynomial to the pixels found in this way.
+- If there is a prior fit of lane lines, I replace the sliding windows approach with a margin around the prior fit and fit the polynomial to the pixels found in this way.
 Here's an exampe of a binarized warped image with identified lane-line pixels and fitted polynomials:

-SlidingWindow                 |  using previous fit :----------------------------:|:------------------------------:
+sliding window                 |  using previous fit :----------------------------:|:------------------------------:
 ![SlidingWindow](output_images/withSlidingWindow.png)| ![using previous fit](output_images/withPreviousFit.png)

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Section`4.2 Measuring Curvature and Vehicle Offset` contains the computation of curvature and the vehicle offset from the lane center.
-- The computation of the curvature assumes a circular curve in the road and returns a radius of this imaginary circle in meters.
+- The computation of the curvature assumes a circular curve in the road and returns a radius of this circle in meters.
-- The computation of the offset from the lane center assumes that the camera is mounted centrally on the car.
+- The computation of the offset from the lane center assumes that the camera is mounted centered on the car.
 The lane center is computed as the average of the two polynomials for the left and right lane markings.
 The offset is then computed as the difference between the image center coordinate (in x dimension) and the lane center (in image coordinates at the bottom of the image, y=719) and then scaled into world coordinates (unit is meters).

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in section 4.3  Here is an example of my result on a test image:
+I implemented this step in section 4.3.
+Here is an example of my result on a test image:

 ![backprojected](output_images/backprojected.jpg)